 “All my congratulations to today’s recipients of the Vanier Canada Graduate Scholarships, and in particular, to the two Carleton students who are part of this select group.
 Alicia McVarnock and Chikezirim Nwoke embody the quality and positive impact of Carleton’s research and we can all take pride in their success,” says Carleton President Benoit-Antoine Bacon.

-Faculty of Graduate and Postdoctoral Affairs Dean Patrice Smith concurs with these sentiments and adds that, “Recruiting exceptional graduate scholars to Carleton is a top priority and I am so pleased to see the Vanier program recognize the achievements of our exceptional students.
+Graduate Studies Dean Patrice Smith concurs with these sentiments and adds that, “Recruiting exceptional graduate scholars to Carleton is a top priority and I am so pleased to see the Vanier program recognize the achievements of our exceptional students.

 “Vanier recipients are leaders in innovation and exemplify a far-reaching commitment to sharing knowledge and shaping the future.”